-► PUT Basic Pokémon cards on the Bench (as many as you want).
+PUT Basic Pokémon cards on the Bench (as manų as you want).
 Choose a Basic Pokémon card from your hand and put it face up on your Bench.
-You can have no more than 5 Pokémon on your Bench at any time, so you can put a new Basic Pokémon card there only if your Bench has 4 or fewer Pokémon on it.
+You can have no more than 5 Pokémon on your Bench at any time, so you can put a new Basic Pokémon card time, so you can put a new basic Pokemon card there only if your Bench has 4 or fewer Pokémon on it.
 If your Active Pokémon gets Knocked Out (or leaves play for any other reason), you have to replace it with a Pokémon from your Bench right away (or you lose the game).